projectestac/wordpress-add-to-any/README.txt

 5. Settings panel

 == Changelog ==

+= 1.7.2 =
+* Accept arguments in universal button template tag for additional classes and HTML contents
+* Override box shadow on buttons in some themes such as the new Twenty Seventeen default theme in WordPress 4.7

 = 1.7.1 =
 * Fix floating share buttons fallback so that the current page is shared by default